splunk/public-o11y-docs/gdi/get-data-in/rum/android/configure-rum-android-instrumentation.rst

    * - Option
      - Description
    * - :code:`disableCrashReporting()`
-     - Enables crash reporting.
-The default value is ``false``.
+     - Disables crash reporting.
+This feature is enabled by default.
    * - :code:`disableAnrDetection()`
-     - Enables ANR (Application not responding) detection and reporting.
-The default value is ``false``.
+     - Disables ANR (Application not responding) detection and reporting.
+This feature is enabled by default.
    * - :code:`disableNetworkMonitor()`
-     - Enables network monitoring.
-The default value is ``false``.
+     - Disables network monitoring.
+This feature is enabled by default.
    * - :code:`disableSlowRenderingDetection()`
      - Disables the detection of slow frame renders.
-The default value is ``false``.
+This feature is enabled by default.
 Splunk RUM defines renders as slow or frozen following the Android Vitals definition of the Android Developers documentation.
    * - :code:`setSlowRenderingDetectionPollInterval(Duration)`
      - Sets the default polling interval for slow or frozen render detection.
 The default value is ``1000`` milliseconds.
 The value must be positive.